archfz/yousubs/README.md

 - Adds global shortcuts for liking, skipping and forwarding.
 - Is usable while doing other tasks, like gaming.
 - Keeps history of played tracks.
+- Optional IDLE pause so that you don't miss any tracks.

 ## Usage